 Grammar Doesn't Have to Be Nauseating

-Does grammar make you feel a little sick to your stomach?
-Now that you know the difference between nauseated vs. nauseous, any grammar discomfort should clear up quickly!
+Now that you know the difference between nauseated and nauseous, any grammar discomfort should clear up quickly!
 If you'd like to clarify more word pairs, take a look at the difference between desert vs. dessert.
 Or impress even the biggest grammar sticklers with your knowledge of enquire vs. inquire.